hack4impact-mcgill/Greenpeace/api/README.md

 - `/{id}`: retrieve the pin with the given id

 ### POST
-- `/`: create a pin given certain pin properties
+- `/`: create a pin with the given pin properties

 ### PUT
 - `/{id}/{reaction}`: add a reaction to the pin with the given id